SagarRaghuvanshi31/Linux/README.md

 ```
 - **See the current location** <br>

-this command is use to see the present directory
+Run this command to see the present directory

 pwd = present working directory
 ```